 CAST follows a design process similar to that of the Arboretum, working to co-create with the community over the course of a design year, before welcoming its first class of students.

-However, with CAST Imagine, we had a compressed timeline.
+However, with CAST Imagine, we had a compressed timeline of just a few months to design.
 Nonetheless, we held focus groups with students and parents, and design sessions with the community, and pushed out a survey.

-In those focus groups, students shared their desire to take learning outside the school building, to learn more about their community, careers of the future, and engage in hands-on learning.
+It was a joy to hear students share their desire to take learning outside the school building, to learn more about their community, careers of the future, and engage in hands-on learning.

-These sessions were so inspiring that one of our long-time teachers at CAST Med, Colleen Quirk, chose to move to the middle school, and she was joined by a rock star team including Eugene Jimenez, who came to us from the DoSeum.
+These possibilities inspired one of our long-time beloved teachers at CAST Med, Colleen Quirk, chose to move to the middle school, and she was joined by a rock star team including Eugene Jimenez, who came to us from the DoSeum.
+Now they are busy doing just what students asked for, including taking them to places like the Arboretum.

-SAISD projected the school would open with 58 students; instead we welcomed 78, and we are preparing to welcome another 20 from our wait list once we are able to hire an additional teacher and move some of our upperclass students at CAST Med into portables provided by the district.
+SAISD projected CAST Imagine would open with 58 students; instead we welcomed 78, and we are preparing to add another 20 from our wait list once we are able to hire an additional teacher and move some of our upperclass students at CAST Med into portables provided by the district.

-There are always hiccups with a new school, but we are excited that our building and gym are under construction, and we anticipate being able to utilize those spaces in the second semester of the school year, allowing our new and growing middle school space to breathe and grow.
+There are always hiccups with a new school, but we are excited that our building and gym are under construction, slated to open for the second semester of this school, allowing our new and growing middle school space to breathe and grow, and us to continue to co-create with students and families as this exciting middle school evolves.

 Jeanne Russell